hsk81/notex-v2.0/readme.md

 Do you need help in setting up NoTex for your organization or institution?
 Does the described setup not correspond to your requirements?
 Would you like to have the application customized?
 Don't hesitate, and write to contact@blackhan.com: We'll provide you with an SLA (service level agreement) tailored to your needs!

-**INFO**: To avoid spam the contact email is random and changes on a regular basis.

 Installation
 ------------